Amazon Data Feed

 The requirements for adding new items are onerous and very complex.
 You should be prepared to do massive content work on your product catalog, item-by-item.
 At a bare minimum, Amazon requires that you specify a UPC code, product type, and item type for each item.
 Additional requirements vary by category.
 Please contact Amazon for requirements for your category.

-We are currently supporting New Items feeds for Amazon on a case-by-case basis.
+We are currently not supporting New Items feeds for Amazon.

 If you already have a working and tested spreadsheet that you upload to Amazon, we can program your rules into our system and set the feed up to run automatically.
 Please contact us for a quote.